OC Vibe

 OC Vibe, stylized as OCVIBE and previously stylized as OCV!BE, is an entertainment complex currently under construction in the Platinum Triangle of Anaheim, California.
 It encompasses local landmarks Honda Center and the Anaheim Regional Transportation Intermodal Center, and is directly adjacent to Angel Stadium.
 The development is bordered by the 57 Freeway to the West and the Santa Ana River to the East.

 OC Vibe is designed by Smith-Clementi Architecture firm.
 The estimated cost of the development is US$4 billion, with the majority of the development being privately funded by Henry Samueli, owner of the Anaheim Ducks, with upwards of $400 million of supplementary bonds being provided by the City of Anaheim.

 Timeline

 OC Vibe was first envisioned in 2018, when the Samueli Foundation renewed their lease of the Ducks in the Honda Center, which granted the Samueli Foundation rights to a 115-acre site surrounding the Honda Center for the development of an entertainment district.
 The entertainment district, inspired by similar redevelopments such as L.A.
 Live, was a part of the major push the City of Anaheim to rapidly develop the area of the Platinum Triangle and spur economic growth.

+Having floated the idea into the public sphere, the groundwork for the project first began when the Samueli Foundation bought 18 acres of city-owned parking lots that surrounded the Honda Center in mid-March 2019.
 The initial submittal of plans to the city by the Samueli Foundation was sent on June 23, 2020, and development approved on October 4, 2022 by Anaheim City Council.
 Construction began in the middle of 2023, with work starting on the parking garages of phase one.